 Abraham Maslow was an influential American psychologist who founded the school of thought known as humanistic psychology.
 His famous hierarchy of needs describes how people are motivated by increasingly complex needs.

 Maslow was inspired to develop his theory by his dissatisfaction with some of the major theories of psychology that existed at the time.
 He believed that Freud’s theory of psychoanalysis focused too heavily on the negative aspects of human nature.
-Behaviorism, on the other hand, was too mechanistic and did not account for things such as free will and internal thoughts and feelings.
-Instead, humanistic psychology focused on the innate goodness people possess and took a much more positive approach to human psychology.
+On the other hand, behaviorism was too mechanistic and did not account for things such as free will and internal thoughts and feelings.
+Instead, humanistic psychology focused on people’s innate goodness and took a much more positive approach to human psychology.

 Let’s take a closer look at Maslow’s life and theories.

 Table of Contents